fahadfoysal/task_manager/README.md

 ```

-### To use Admin Panel
+### To use the Admin Panel

--   Create superuser with your username, email address and password, hit the following command to create.
+-   Create a superuser with your username, email address, and password, hit the following command to create.

 ```bash
 python manage.py createsuperuser